The Industrial Revolution

 Students will identify and explain the causes and effects of one aspect of the Industrial Revolution from the list given below.

 You will create a short, but thorough presentation that answers the above questions about the topci you choose.
 You will also create an essay of a few paragraphs that summarizes the above.
 You will email those paragraphs to me and they will be posted at the bottom of this web page.
 You will also email the link to your presentation to me and I will post it above the essays.

 Your total class time for your presentation will be about 5 minutes.

-You may work in groups of four or less.
+You may work in groups of three or less.
 You are not required to work in a group.